binkley/homebrewery-files/witch.md

 You gain a Witch subclass of your choice.

+{{note
+**Player Tip.** If you’re new to the Witch, consider beginning with the **Mother** Calling.
+Its straightforward features will let you focus on learning the class before diving into the more intricate Maiden or Crone.
+}}

 ##### Choosing Your Calling

 Every Witch walks their own path, and each Calling reflects not only choices in magic and powers, but also your talents and attitudes towards the world.